popas/RadixLib/README.md

     main()
 ```

-The only section that was added in this code is a call to the `wallet.get_account_balances` method which gets the balances of all of the tokens that the account currently holds.
+The only section that was added in this code is a call to the `wallet.get_account_balances` method which gets the balances of all the tokens that the account currently holds.

 ### Query for Account Transactions